 Eva-Maria Westbroek has become one of the most acclaimed and widely-recognized classical singers in the world today.
 She has appeared in nearly all of the great opera houses and festivals in the world including the Bayreuth and Aix en Provence Festivals, Covent Garden, Royal Opera, Opera National de Paris, the Metropolitan Opera, Vienna State Opera, Deutsche Oper Berlin, Teatro alla Scala in Milan, Semperoper Dresden and Bavarian State Opera in Munich.
 Her signature roles include Sieglinde in Die Walkuere, Lady Macbeth of Mtsensk, Minnie in La Fanciulla del West and the title roles in Francesca da Rimini, Jenufa, Manon Lescaut, Katya Kabanova and Maddalena in Andrea Chénier.

-Eva-Maria started season 2014/15 with Lady Macbeth of Mtsensk at the Metropolitan Opera followed by Maddalena in Andrea Chénier at the Royal Opera House in London.
-At Metropolitan Opera in New York she is scheduled to perform Santuzza in Cavalleria Rusticana and is reinvited to Peralada Festival for Desdemona in Otello.
+Recent highlights included Sieglinde under Sir Simon Rattle at Deutsche Oper Berlin, Isolde in Tristan und Isolde together with her husband Frank van Aken as Tristan at Semperoper Dresden, Katya Kabanova at Berlin State Opera, Manon Lescaut at the Festspielhaus Baden-Baden, both conducted by Mo Rattle.
+Last season she performed Lady Macbeth of Mtsensk at the Metropolitan Opera followed by Maddalena in Andrea Chénier at the Royal Opera House in London.
+At Metropolitan Opera in New York she was scheduled to perform Santuzza in Cavalleria Rusticana and was reinvited to Peralada Festival for Desdemona in Otello.

 The Dutch soprano studied at the Royal Conservatory of The Hague.
 Her vocal teachers included Iris Adami Corradetti and the American tenor James McCray.
 She was a prize winner at an international competition in Rome, which allowed her to give her professional debut with the role of Tosca at age 25 at Teatro Manzoni in Rome.
 She also was a laureate at the Angelica Catalani Concours and the Santa Maria Ligure Concours.